 Why is it that everyone seems to be so hard to bear after you’ve had a miserable night’s sleep?
 It seems that sleeping badly never ends well for anyone, however, we still seem to always be deprived of it.

-It feels that way sometimes, doesn’t it?
+It feels that way sometimes though, doesn’t it?
 When you’ve had a night of broken, interrupted, just plain lousy sleep, it seems the following day that people are just out to get you – drivers are slow or inconsiderate, the person in front of you in line can’t seem to decide what coffee they want to order, and your boss comes across as exceptionally oppressive.

 You’re seriously thinking, “Is all of this a prank?
 Is there a sick joke of a YouTube video being made about me right now?
 Or did I just land on The Truman Show, and all of America is watching me on a camera somewhere?”